BIO5 Postdoctoral Fellowship provides funds, mentorship to advance professional goals

 Headshot of woman with long brown hair and glasses, wearing pink shirt with white polkadots

-Dr. Estela Jauregui is a postdoctoral fellow in the lab of Dr. Zelieann Craig, a BIO5 member and reproductive toxicologist in the School of Animal and Comparative Biomedical Sciences.
+Estela Jauregui is a postdoctoral fellow in the lab of Zelieann Craig, a BIO5 member and reproductive toxicologist in the School of Animal and Comparative Biomedical Sciences.
 Jauregui’s work centers around phthalates – common ingredients in many consumer goods like personal care products and medication coatings.
 Exposure to phthalates has been associated with infertility and other adverse effects on the reproductive system, though most of the studies have focused on females.

 With the BIO5 Postdoctoral Fellowship, Jauregui aims to expand her research to study the toxicological effects of phthalates in the testis.
 According to the researcher, the training, networking, and professional development activities provided by this fellowship will help her to launch this new, independent research program focused on the sex differences in reproductive toxicity.